OSI Model

 - Dynamic NAT → Private IPs mapped temporarily to an available public IP from a pool.
 Mapping changes each session.

 - PAT (Port Address Translation) → Many private hosts share a single public IP.
 NAT device rewrites source IP+Port to track flows.
-Example: home routers, AWS NAT Gateway.
+Example: home routers, carrier-grade NAT appliances.

 6.2 DDoS Attacks (3 categories)